Cody Bellinger Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Reds pitching staff ranks 20th in MLB.
+- The Reds pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Reds' 4.62 team ERA ranks 25th among all league pitching staffs.
+- The Reds have the 25th-ranked team ERA among all league pitching staffs (4.62).

-- Reds pitchers combine to give up the fifth-most home runs in baseball (140 total, 1.3 per game).
+- The Reds give up the fifth-most home runs in baseball (141 total, 1.3 per game).

+- Lively (4-6) gets the starting nod for the Reds in his 12th start of the season.
+He's put together a 3.76 ERA in 67 2/3 innings pitched, with 62 strikeouts.

-- The left-hander last appeared on Wednesday against the Milwaukee Brewers, when he tossed six scoreless innings while giving up seven hits.
+- In his most recent time out on Wednesday against the Milwaukee Brewers, the right-hander threw 6 2/3 innings, giving up two earned runs while surrendering eight hits.

-- In 10 games this season, the 24-year-old has amassed an ERA of 1.90, with 9.6 strikeouts per nine innings.
-Opponents are hitting .184 against him.
+- The 31-year-old has a 3.76 ERA and 8.3 strikeouts per nine innings in 13 games this season, while giving up a batting average of .245 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.